dansmyers/Simulation/Activities/5-Fun_with_LCPRNG.md

         Args:
-            seed (int): Starting value for the sequence multiplier (int): Multiplier in the LCG formula increment (int): Increment in the LCG formula modulus (int): Modulus in the LCG formula
+            seed (int): Starting value for the sequence a (int): Multiplier in the LCG formula c (int): Increment in the LCG formula m (int): Modulus in the LCG formula
         """

         # The seed is the first number in the sequence